browserengineering/book/book/scheduling-and-threading.md

 This means that the *throughput* (animation frames delivered per second) of our browser will not actually be greater with two threads.
-Even though the throughput is not higher, the *responsiveness* of the browser thread is still massively improved, since it isn't blocked on JavaScript or the front half of the rendering pipeline.
+Even though the throughput is not higher, the *responsiveness* of the browser thread is still massively improved, since it often isn't blocked on JavaScript or the front half of the rendering pipeline.

 Another point: the global interpreter lock doesn't save us from race conditions for shared data structures.
 In particular, the Python interpreter on a thread